 Wineries in and Around Asheville

-Everyone knows that Asheville's one of the best places in the world for folks who LOVE BEER.
-But did you know that the Blue Ridge Mountains have proven to be an excellent environment for growing GRAPES?
+Asheville is pretty well known for its numerous award-winning restaurants and its plethora of craft breweries.
+But did you know our Blue Ridge Mountains are an excellent environment for growing wine-making GRAPES?
 That's right!
-A few spots in Asheville (and more than a few in neighboring Henderson County) are producing amazing wine and it's getting better every year.
+A few spots in Asheville (and more than a few in neighboring Henderson County) produce amazing wines, and the selection is improving yearly.

 Addison Farms Vineyard

 Located just outside of Asheville in Leicester, Addison Farms has been growing grapes for 12 years on a family-owned farm that has sustained four generations since 1937.
 The winery features six varieties, including Sangiovese, Montepulciano, Petit Manseng, and Cabernet Sauvignon.

 With a dedication to sustainability and organic processes, plēb uses grapes grown throughout the Appalachian Mountains of North Carolina.
 The varietals produced are not typical of other grapes grown in the state because they are grown in the mountains.
 The winery’s tasting room fits right in with the vibe of its River Arts District location, and features wide, open spaces for hanging out and wines on tap, or for purchase in bottles.